Keynotes on Capability Architecture in the AI era

 Deana is known for developing Capability Architecture as a practical discipline for helping organisations connect strategy, work, people, systems and value.
 Read more about Deana.

-Deana is booked by conference organisers, executive teams, HR and Future of Work leaders, innovation forums and transformation communities looking for a sharper way to discuss AI, skills, organisational capability and the future of work.
+Deana is booked by conference organisers, executive teams, HR and Future of Work leaders, innovation forums and transformation communities.
+Each engagement is tailored to the audience, sector and strategic context.

 Best fit for